Spoilers for 'Bachelor In Paradise' Season 5 Finale: Kendall Long Throws Off Grocery Store Joe's Big Plans

-Monday night’s finale of Bachelor in Paradise has some major shakeups according to the available Season 5 spoilers.
-It’s time for the current romantic pairs to decide whether to stay together or go their separate ways, and the show has teased that there’s at least one engagement on the way.
+Monday night’s finale of Bachelor in Paradise has some major shakeups, according to the available Season 5 spoilers.
+It’s time for the current romantic pairs to decide whether to stay together or to go their separate ways — and the show has teased that there’s at least one engagement on the way.
 Could that be related to Kendall Long and “Grocery Store Joe” Amabile?

 A new sneak peek from Access Online shares some big Bachelor in Paradise spoilers about Kendall Long and Grocery Store Joe’s relationship.
 The clip shows Amabile talking about how he was scared of commitment when he started filming for Season 5.
-In addition, he points out that Kendall herself has had some issues with commitment, and viewers have seen that fear of hers cause some challenges in this romance with Joe.
+In addition, he points out that Kendall herself has had some issues with commitment, and viewers have seen that fear of hers cause some challenges in this showmance with Joe.

-Despite those commitment fears, Joe has come to believe that he has something special with Kendall and he’s at a place where he feels that he sees a future with her.
+Despite those commitment fears, Joe has come to believe that he has something special with Kendall and that he’s at a place where he sees a future with her.
 The grocery store hunk will detail that he feels it’s time to lay it all on the table with his gal and let her know how he feels, and it’s clear that he’s feeling anxious about this.

 Unfortunately, Joe’s conversation with Kendall turns everything upside down.
-Bachelor in Paradise spoilers from the new sneak peek show that when Amabile brings up the idea of an engagement to Long, she retorts that he can’t be serious.
-She’ll talk about how they tend to avoid serious conversations at all costs, and he will interject that he tries to get serious and she avoids those types of conversations.
+Bachelor in Paradise spoilers from the new sneak peek hint that when Amabile brings up the idea of an engagement to Long, she retorts that he can’t be serious.
+She’ll talk about how they tend to avoid serious conversations at all costs, and he will interject that he tries to get serious and that she is the one who avoids those types of conversations.

 SPOILER! #BachelorInParadise Kendall shuts down Joe's ideas on a proposal — see what happens before the finale! https://t.co/5yxVWCz5rb pic.twitter.com/lI4VFMxMZ6